mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/using-ml-kit/_index.md

 The *pre-processor* is the block of code that manipulates the data before being injected into the model.
 Some common examples of the pre-processing are [normalization](https://towardsdatascience.com/understand-data-normalization-in-machine-learning-8ff3062101f0) and [missing data handling](https://towardsdatascience.com/7-ways-to-handle-missing-values-in-machine-learning-1a6326adf79e).

-The required pre-processing varies a lot with each model and implementation, and can even be part of the ONNX file itself (see [Pre and post processing](https://onnxruntime.ai/docs/reference/build-web-app.html#pre-and-post-processing) in the ONNX runtime documentation).
+The required pre-processing varies a lot with each model and implementation, and can even be part of the ONNX file itself (see [Pre and post processing](https://onnxruntime.ai/docs/reference/build-web-app.html#pre-and-post-processing) in the ONNX Runtime documentation).
 It is highly coupled with the model, its training process, and the domain of knowledge.

-#### 3.1.1 Multidimensional Outputs
+#### 3.1.1 Multidimensional Outputs {#multidimensional-outputs}

 Currently, it is required to have any multidimensional data as a string encoded using the base64 format.
 Any multidimensional data has to be encoded, either in string base64 format if you are using non-persistable entities, or binary streams if you opt for persistable entities for the model in the mapping (see [Persistable and Non-Persistable Entities](#persist-nonpersist-entities) in this document).